odebroqueville/contextSearch/README.md

 Other translations were completed using [DeepL](https://www.deepl.com/translator), Microsoft Translator and Google Translate in [Crowdin](https://crowdin.com).

+I'm also grateful to all those who have contributed to making Context Search better by reporting issues on GitHub.

 ## Code made by others used in this extension

 -   Webextension-polyfill v0.12.0 minified with many contributors, which can be found on GitHub here: https://github.com/mozilla/webextension-polyfill
 -   SortableJS v1.15.6 minified with many contributors, which can be found on GitHub here: https://github.com/SortableJS/Sortable/blob/1.15.6/Sortable.min.js

+## Development Configuration

+### Build Process Overview

+The project provides separate build scripts for Firefox, Chrome, or both.
+Use the one matching your target:

+-   npm run build
+    Uses: web-ext build
+    Target: Firefox only
+    Output: A signed/packaged .zip in the web-ext-artifacts/ folder (default web-ext behavior)

+-   npm run build:firefox
+    Uses: node build.js firefox
+    Target: Firefox (custom build pipeline)

+-   npm run build:chrome
+    Uses: node build.js chrome
+    Target: Chrome (applies Chrome-specific manifest adjustments)

+-   npm run build:all
+    Uses: node build.js
+    Target: Builds both Firefox and Chrome variants in one pass

+Notes:

+-   build.js is responsible for generating variant-specific manifests (e.g. browser_specific_settings vs Chrome keys) and producing distributable archives.
+-   If DEBUG is set (see below) the script may toggle code paths (e.g. logging) during generation.
+-   Clean old artifacts manually if needed (e.g. rm -rf web-ext-artifacts dist build output folders).

+Typical workflow:

+1. Install dependencies: npm install
+2. (Optional) Enable debug: echo "DEBUG=true" > .env
+3. Build both packages: npm run build:all
+4. Load the unpacked Chrome build via chrome://extensions (Developer Mode -> Load unpacked)
+5. For Firefox local testing, you can temporarily run: npx web-ext run (or load the unsigned build via about:debugging)

+Troubleshooting:

+-   If manifest differences don’t appear, inspect build.js.
+-   Delete cached artifacts then rebuild.
+-   Ensure Node version is current (LTS recommended).

+### Environment Variables

+This project supports environment-based configuration using a `.env` file.
+Currently supported variables:

+-   `DEBUG` - Controls debug logging throughout the application (true/false)

+To configure the debug mode:

+1. Edit the `.env` file in the project root:

+    ```
+    DEBUG=false
+    ```

+2. Run the build process to apply the configuration:
+    ```bash
+    npm run build:all
+    ```

+The build process will automatically read the `.env` file and replace debug values in the compiled extension files.